cooperrc/advanced-dynamics/_build/html/_sources/module_00/introduction.md

 This introduction will get you up to speed on the tools we are using to explore

-dynamics: HuskyCT, Google Documents, and the Campuswire discussion board.
+dynamics: HuskyCT, Google Documents, and the GitHub discussion board.

 # Objectives